 But if you can manage to fit in a day trip or two to one of our best beaches, then you’re in for a pleasant surprise and a nice relaxing time.
-I mean, if you can imagine a beach in say, France, Spain, or the Canary Islands, with white or golden sand and beautiful views out to the clear blue sea, then take away the crowds of people and the noise, you have a Scottish beach.
+I mean, if you can imagine a beach in say, France, Spain, Portugal or the Canary Islands, with white or golden sand and beautiful views out to the clear blue sea, then take away the crowds of people and all the noise, then you have a Scottish beach.
+Perfect peace and isolation.

 What you won’t find is the same level of facilities or amenities, like beach bars and fast food outlets every few hundred yards.
-I would recommend that you go prepared, with a picnic hamper, and pack sun loungers or deck chairs in the car, because Scotlands best beaches are in remote locations, which makes then even more magical.
+I would recommend that you go well prepared, with a picnic hamper, and pack sun loungers or deck chairs in the car, because our best beaches are in very remote locations, which makes then even more magical.

-Scarista Beach is on the Island of Harris in the Outer Hebrides, on the main road just south of Tarbert.
-The perfect setting for a quiet retreat, and one of our most beautiful.
-People have been married on this beach.
+SCARISTA BEACH is also on the Island of Harris, on the main road just south of Tarbert.
+It’s the perfect setting for a quiet retreat, and it’s very beautiful.
+Some couples have been married here.

-Sandwood Bay offers fantastic views.
+SANDWOOD BAY offers fantastic views.
 Situated on the furthest north west tip of the mainland, it’s very remote and there is no direct road access.
-From Blairmore, you have to walk along a 4 mile long footpath.
+From Blairmore, there’s a 4 mile long footpath.

-The Silver Sands of Morar located on the north west coast near Mallaig has everything for lovers of beauty.
-Mallaig is where you can get the ferry to the Isle of Skye, and the views across to Skye are stunning.
+THE SILVER SANDS OF MORAR is located on the north west coast near Mallaig.
+It has everything for lovers of beauty.
+Mallaig is where you get the ferry to the Isle of Skye, and the views are stunning.

 Well this is my idea of Scotlands best beaches, and although some are quite remote, they offer a rare mix of sand and solitude.
 It’s worth making the effort to visit them.

-Search Scotland hotels in major cities, towns and regions.
-Get some information on the surrounding area and attractions before your visit.
+Scotland Hotels – Search all Scotland hotels in major cities, towns and regions.
+Get information on the surrounding area, amenities and attractions before your visit.